Leoliyiang/Project-24POINTS-/README.md

 5. Then, the reader could type number to move the matchsticks, like "5".
 The program would move 5 sticks from the a cluster.
 6. If all the matchsticks were removed, the program would show "WIN".

+## Todos
+1. Put the matchsticks in the screen
+2. Cliking the matchsticks
+3. Remove matchsticks
+4. Winning List

+## In progress
+First step

+## Done
+1. Opening and quitting screen